RRZE-HPC/DisCostiC-Sim/README.md

 `intra_chip`							    | Communication inside chip
 `inter_chip`							    | Communication across chips
 `inter_node`							    | Communication across nodes
-`latency`							        | Latency in sec for various kind of interconnects `bandwidth`							        | Bandwidth in GB/s for various kind of interconnects `eager_limit`							    | Data size in bytes at which communication mode changes from eager to rendezvous protocol `waitio_mode`                               | Mode of the WaitIO MPI library (socket, file or hybrid)
+`latency`							        | Latency in sec for various kinds of interconnects `bandwidth`							        | Bandwidth in GB/s for various kind of interconnects `eager_limit`							    | Data size in bytes at which communication mode changes from eager to rendezvous protocol `waitio_mode`                               | Mode of the WaitIO MPI library (socket, file or hybrid)